 - Receive welcome package, link to create a profile on our partner platform MentorCity, and link to complete free Criminal Record Check.

-- Complete, submit, and pass a Criminal Record Check.
-(For students currently enrolled in a program that requires a CRC or professionals in a position requiring a CRC, have your supervisor confirm and sign the Expedited Screening Form and submit to ReMBC.)
+2) Provide your contact information and the contact information for 2 references (professional, academic, or volunteer work) to email@example.com.
+For students currently enrolled in a program that requires a CRC or professionals in a position requiring a CRC, have your supervisor confirm and sign the Expedited Screening Form and submit to ReMBC